What is the Soroptimist mission?

 • Snapshot online surveys and other market research activities

 • Invitations to take advantage of special offers and discounts through our partnering organizations.

 Soroptimist members pay dues at three levels—club, region and federation.
 Club administration, projects and programs are financed through club-level membership dues, which are set by each individual Soroptimist club.
 Each Soroptimist region also determines its own dues and fees based on region-level activities and projects.

 Q: What other financial obligations do members have?

-A: Aside from dues, there are no other required financial obligations.
+A: Aside from dues, club members have no other required financial obligations.
 However, one of the main obligations of Soroptimist clubs is to raise money to support our programs and events.
-Here are a few examples of potential financial obligations you will want to consider:
+Here are a few examples of optional financial support opportunities to consider:

 • District, Region, and/or Federation events.
 Throughout the year, members are invited and encouraged to attend conferences, conventions, and other meetings at the District, Region, or Federation level.
 The club budgets funds to assist members attending these events, however those funds may be limited and members may have to cover all or part of the costs to participate in these events.
 These meetings, conferences and conventions can range in price from $20 to $400 (not including room and board for destination events).
 None of these events are mandatory, however they are wonderful opportunities to learn from other clubs and gain valuable skills all clubs need, including leadership.

 As written in the SIA Bylaws, Section 5.02 Entitlements: (a) All members whose participation meets the requirements set by the club bylaws may hold office, speak, make motions, and vote.
 Clubs shall not require attendance at meetings as a condition of retaining membership in the club.

 Q: What programs are Soroptimist clubs required to participate in?